Top tips for effective study, plus a free study timetable to print and keep

 Do you prefer to study alone, or in a group?
 At the library, or at home?
 In silence, or listening to Billie Eilish?
 Figure out which elements make you feel most comfortable, and then create that environment in some way, every time you study.

 Now that you have the perfect environment, plan out your week of study.
 Setting aside a specific time each day, just for studying, means you can never use the excuse “but I didn’t have time!”

 A timetable makes you the master of your time; if you don't have one already, download one of our templates on the right.

 Studying can be interesting, as long as you keep some variety in your schedule.
 Maybe study different subjects each day, or do different types of work in each session (for example written work, drawing diagrams, reading and annotating).

 Sometimes, you just get stuck.
 There might be one question you simply can’t understand, or aren’t sure where you’re going wrong.
 That’s ok!
 That’s what learning is, don’t forget.
 Just be sure to ask for help.

 Your parents and teachers are there – and there’s always after-hours, online help from subject specialists at Studiosity.
 What are you waiting for, study guru?
-Your first session is only $10!
+You might already have free access thanks to your uni or school - and if not, your first session is only $10!

 For every hour of study and concentration, give your brain a little rest (about 15 minutes).
 Stare out the window, go for a little walk, do a dance, grab a glass of water or cup of tea.